 Hi There 👋🏼

-Since joining Daostack in 2022, I both took the green pill and discovered the magic of cryptography, specifically Zero Knowledge Proofs (ZKP).
-Since then, I have immersed myself in cryptography and learned as much as I can about things like Multiparty Computation (MPC) and Fully Homomorphic Encryption (FHE), writing mostly in Rust.
+I joined Daostack in 2022, and took the green pill and discovered the magic of cryptography and specially Zero Knowledge Proofs (ZKP), Multiparty Computation (MPC) and Fully Homomorphic Encryption (FHE), writing mostly in Rust.

 Professional Background

-In the first 10 years of my career, I worked primarily with Objective-C, Swift, and C. Over the last several years, I expanded into React Native, full-stack development with TypeScript, and more recently into distributed systems, validator infrastructure, and cryptographic enforcement models.
+In the first 10 years of my career, I worked primarily with Objective-C, Swift, and C. Over the last several years, I expanded into React Native and full-stack development and now I am working on architecting distributed systems, validator infrastructure, and cryptographic enforcement models, and crypto wallets.

-I am especially drawn to small, highly technical teams building foundational systems — environments where clarity, correctness, and long-term resilience matter more than speed alone.
+I am always drawn to highly technical teams building foundational systems — environments where clarity, correctness, and long-term resilience matter more than speed and production readiness.

 Philosophy of Work and Organization